 Brian J. Dudgeon, PhD, OTR, FAOTA

-Professor and Chair, Department of Occupational Therapy, School of Health Professions
+Professor, Department of Occupational Therapy, School of Health Professions

 Office Phone: 205-202-6101

 Office Fax: 205-975-7787